Vitamin A Quiz

 In general, people who live in developed countries, where healthy eating is more doable, get enough Vitamin A. However, those suffering from eating disorders or living in poverty may not be eating enough food to get sufficient Vitamin A from their diet.
 In underdeveloped countries Vitamin A deficiency is a serious problem and a major cause of blindness and disease.

-Click on the links below to go to past quiz pages.
+Click on the links below to go to quiz pages.

-Click here to go to from Vitamin A Quiz page to Healthy Eating Nutrition page.
+Click here to go to from Vitamin A Quiz page to Vitamins page.